ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :noindent:
    :adaptive:

    The following method should take an passed-in number and return a string such that only the even numbers are still present.
-All of the odd digits should be replaced with a "_" -- so 4321 should become "4_2_".
+All of the odd digits should be replaced with a "_" -- so 4321 should become ``4_2_``.
 But the blocks have been mixed up and include two extra blocks that are not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static String displayEvenDigits(int num)
    {